What is Egg Donation?

 In rare cases, donors may experience ovarian hyperstimulation syndrome which involves a painful swelling of the ovaries.
 Other symptoms include nausea, vomiting, abdominal pain and shortness of breath.
 Ovarian Hyperstimulation Syndrome, which is rare condition, typically occurs in less than 5% of Egg Donors.
 Severe cases of this syndrome may result in damage to the Egg Donor’s ovaries.

-Cryopreservation with Egg Donation in Mexico
+Cryopreservation with Egg Donation

 Inducing ovulation often produces more eggs than are needed for one IVF cycle.
 All eggs that fertilize can be frozen and stored for future use with oocyte cryopreservation in Mexico.

-Success Rates with Egg Donation in Mexico
+Success Rates with Egg Donation

 The success rate of IVF with egg donation varies depending upon age of eggs, retrieval process, quality of the donated sperm and the overall health of the women involved.
 In most cases, younger eggs are selected to increase the probability of success.